King22dki/King22dki.github.io/README.md

 ---

 ## About Me
 Hi, I'm Daniel King.
-I am passionate about [your field/interest].
+I am an autodidact.
 I use this space to share my work and thoughts.
-Connect with me on [LinkedIn](https://www.linkedin.com) or follow me on [Twitter](https://twitter.com).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/daniel-king-igwe/) or follow me on [Twitter](https://twitter.com).

 ---